paypay/paypayopa-sdk-node/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/b17690606bb64c51a1c65c65a8a75b1f)](https://app.codacy.com/gh/paypay/paypayopa-sdk-node?utm_source=github.com&utm_medium=referral&utm_content=paypay/paypayopa-sdk-node&utm_campaign=Badge_Grade_Settings)
 [![BCH compliance](https://bettercodehub.com/edge/badge/paypay/paypayopa-sdk-node?branch=master)](https://bettercodehub.com/)

+> **Note:** This SDK is provided to assist merchants in integrating with our APIs.
+While it remains available for use, ongoing maintenance is limited and updates may not be released regularly.
+Most new features and enhancements are introduced directly at the API level, and we recommend referring to the latest API documentation for the most up-to-date capabilities.

 So you are a developer and want to start accepting payments using PayPay.
 PayPay's Payment SDK is the simplest way to achieve the integration.
 With PayPay's Payment SDK, you can build a custom Payment checkout process to suit your unique business needs and branding guidelines.

 # When to use QR Code Payments